 ViM: Virtual Mobility World.
-A state-funded research project in which major industry players, TUM and two other Bavarian universities join forces to come up with innovative methods to research, analyze, develop and secure new mobility technologies.
+A state-funded project in which major industry players, TUM and two other Bavarian universities join forces to devise innovative methods to research, analyze, develop and secure new mobility technologies.
 ViM aims to build a platform prototype for research and for the development of innovative business models that can be used to test novel mobility services.
 The goal is the development of a data and software framework that enables the introduction and use of different digital and modular components based on their application context, and provides mobility data as the basis for research, services and applications.
-In particular, the platform allows the combination of real and simulated data to generate a realistic virtual world.
+In particular, the platform allows the combination of real (historical, current traffic and context data) and simulated data to generate a realistic virtual world.

 Connected Mobility Living Lab.
 A state-funded research project in which major industry players and TUM join forces to prototype an open platform for mobility services.
 The aim is bringing together data and (B2B) service providers to offer a sustainable ecosystem of services based upon which a broad range of B2B and consumer services related to human and vehicular mobility can be easily developed and operated.
 Overall, the project covers a broad range of topics from business processes in support of such an ecosystem to security and privacy to protocol and system design and evaluation.
 We are involved with three subprojects: on privacy-preserving proximity services, on sensing on demand (sensing as a service) and on social and collaborative mobility services.